Tr4pSt3R/temptations/1-from-gods-point-of-view.md

     - Introduction
     - Define Temptation

 ### Learning Objectives
   - introduction to Study 5: Temptation
   - establish that God doesn’t tempt but tests!
+  - define temptation and how it differs from testing

 # The Purpose of Temptation - From God’s Point of View
 ## Introduction